Lagrangian skeleta of very affine complete intersections: Introduction

-We start out by summarising the necessary facts about toric geometry and \emph{nef partitions} (a notion originally introduced in \cite{Borisov93}) in Section \ref{section:nef_partitions} to establish unified notation and set the stage for the main act.
+We start out by giving an overview of the relevant facts from toric geometry and introducing \emph{nef partitions} (a notion originally defined in \cite{Borisov93}) to set the stage for the main act by introducing the Batyrev--Borisov construction in more detail.
+Despite the fact that we are exclusively concerned with the very affine varieties rather than their toric compactifications, the combinatorics of the set-up still plays a key role in our approach.

 With preliminaries out of the way, we carry on to extending the results about tropicalisation of very affine hypersurfaces from \cite{Mikh} to the setting of complete intersections in Section \ref{section:tropical}.
 We explain the connection between the general combinatorial model (appearing, for example, in \cite{MS}) and the computationally convenient framework of \cite{HZ} that is specialised to the Batyrev--Borisov case, and use these to describe the combinatorics of very affine complete intersections.
-We also provide a systematic treatment of tropical compactifications of complete intersections.
+We also review the theory of toric compactifications inside smooth toric stacks and extend some of our results (such as the tropical smoothness criterion for complete intersections) to that setting.

-Then, in Section \ref{section:adapted_potentials}, we discuss a generalisation of \emph{adapted potentials} introduced in \cite{Zhou} to get rid of the restrictive technical condition of \emph{perfectly centredness} present in \cite{GS22}.
+Then, in Section \ref{section:potentials}, we discuss a generalisation of \emph{adapted potentials} introduced in \cite{Zhou} to get rid of the restrictive technical condition of \emph{perfectly centredness} present in \cite{GS22}.
 The key difference between our setting and the case of hypersurfaces is that simple restrictions on positions of minima and homogeneity of the potential no longer seem sufficient to pin down the topology of the Lagrangian skeleton.
 To fix this issue, we introduce a more restrictive class of \emph{strongly adapted potentials}, which are assumed to be isotopic to certain standard embeddings.